meghna-saxena/picstagram/README.md

 # Picstagram

-A simple picture gallery app resembling instagram minimlist-design built using React and Redux.
+A simple picture gallery app resembling instagram minimalist-design built using React and Redux.

 ## Features